-

 What can I use it for?

 Constituents found in kutki have been found to protect the liver from drug-induced injury, providing strong hepato-protective qualities.
-Kutki also increases levels of bilirubin, improving recovery rates from conditions such as jaundice.
+Kutki also decreases levels of bilirubin, improving recovery rates from conditions such as jaundice.

 Kutki is a strong immune-modulatory agent that modulates antibody and macrophage activity and also the non-specific immune response.
 It is also a strong anti-bacterial.
 In the respiratory system, kutki has demonstrated the ability to reduce the severity and longevity of asthmatic attacks and has been attributed to compounds such as androsin and apocynin.